 Everything in my life that matters involves a real human being.
 Someone with dreams for themselves, for the people in their lives.
 They have memories that have instilled wisdom.
 Their lives inspire something incredible in the world and create possibilities for themselves and others.
 There is nothing at all “satisfactory” about that.
 When my children go into the world taking steps to reach their dreams, there is nothing “pleasant” about it.

 What I mean to say

-I believe that we each get up each day with a wish for ourselves.
+I believe we each get up each day with a wish for ourselves.
 It might be a day of silence, a day of goal-crushing action, a day of connection.
-To live our lives aligned with our purpose, positively affect the world around us.
+To live our lives aligned with our purpose and positively affect the world around us.

-I’m still working on that, and I am sure over the interactions of the coming weeks, I will discover ways to bring my real meaning to life truly.
+I’m still working on that, and I am sure I will discover ways to truly bring my real meaning to life over the coming weeks.
 In the meantime, I wish you a day that challenges everything you think is possible for yourself.
-One where what you currently believe is available to you turns out to be so much more than you can now see the potential.
+One where what you believe is available to you turns out to be much more than you can now see the potential

 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinicians.